LeeIsaac1201/freeCodeCamp/JavaScript Algorithms and Data Structures Certification/README.md

 - **Description:** A web app that converts Arabic numerals into Roman numerals.
 - **Objective:** Practice algorithm development and Document Object Model (DOM) manipulation.
 - **Features:**
-  - Input element for number entry (id: "number").
+  - Input element for number entry.
-  - Button element to trigger the conversion (id: "convert-btn").
+  - Button element to trigger the conversion.
-  - Output element to display the result (id: "output").
+  - Output element to display the result.
   - Validation for invalid inputs and boundary conditions.

 ------------------